Last Updated on: May 26, 2026

 Arrange your tools to reflect how data flows through your stack.

 The drag-and-drop WYSIWYG interface makes this easy.
 To move them, just click and drag.

 We recommend laying tools out so you your data flows down through your vertical stack, but shows your horizontal stack as well.

+Simply put, you have a vertical stack with the top being where data is collected on your site or mobile apps.
 Data then passes down through all sorts of tools, the middle being the activation layer (horizontal stack layer), and the customer data ultimately flows to the bottom, where your data warehouse, BI tools, and some of your analytics tools might sit.
+In the horizontal stack, this is where your stack is spread, possibly horizontally for tools in a department like marketing, and on a layer lower, possibly the sales stack.

 This helps when explaining your stack to an executive.
 It is easier for them to understand data as an assembly line that goes from TOFU to MOFU to BOFU.
 I will show you later in this post.

 Either way, the idea is that data flows top-down.
 But when there is a myriad of tools working in harmony, for a department, those usually cluster together in a horizontal layer.
 It will make more sense in the diagrams below.
-Check out Jon Miller, Founder of Marketo and DemandBase, on my podcast to get the full deep insights.

 Tools go in this layout overall: